DataDog/integrations-core/gitlab/README.md

 ## Setup

-This OpenMetrics-based integration has a latest mode (`use_openmetrics`: true) and a legacy mode (`use_openmetrics`: false).
+This OpenMetrics-based integration has a latest mode (enabled by setting `openmetrics_endpoint` to point to the target endpoint) and a legacy mode (enabled by setting `prometheus_url` instead).
 To get all the most up-to-date features, Datadog recommends enabling the latest mode.
 For more information, see [Latest and Legacy Versioning For OpenMetrics-based Integrations][18].

 Metrics marked as `[OpenMetricsV1]` or `[OpenMetricsV2]` are only available using the corresponding mode of the GitLab integration.
 All other metrics are collected by both modes.

-To use Prometheus/OpenMetrics v1 instead of OpenMetrics v2, change the `use_openmetrics` option to `use_prometheus`, and change the `openmetrics_endpoint` option to `prometheus_url`.
+To use the legacy mode of Prometheus or OpenMetrics instead of the latest mode of OpenMetrics, change the `use_openmetrics` option to `use_prometheus`, and change the `openmetrics_endpoint` option to `prometheus_url`.
 For more information, see the [Prometheus and OpenMetrics metrics collection from a host documentation][30].

 ### Installation